-Day by day, electronic components are getting smaller in the printed circuit boards market.
-It would help if you also evolved your projects with the market as it will ensure your survival in it.
+Day by day, electronic components are getting smaller in the printed circuit board market.
+It would help if you also evolved your projects with the need to ensure your survival in it.

 The new components revolving in the market are not only small but are also cheap and fast.
 They go by the name of surface mount devices (SMDs).
 Have you ever heard of them?
 This article will cover everything that you need to learn about them.
 Let's get started.

 In simplest terms, a surface mount device (SMD) is an electronic device that you would use on your projects.
 Every electronics engineer eventually needs to use them.
 These devices are typically found on a printed circuit board.

 1.2 What does SMD stand for in electronics?

 In the electronics manufacturing industry, surface-mounted devices (SMDs) are tiny devices placed on printed circuit boards.
 The advancing technology demanded electronic components that were cheap, small, and fast.

 Through-hole components were not fulfilling the latest market needs, so SMD came into existence.
 Unlike them, SMDs utilize pins attached to printed circuit boards by soldering them onto the pads.

 SMD gives more PCB space as holes are not bored, and both board sides are available for use.
 You would not need to worry about any wire leads passing through the boards.
 SMDs do not have any wire leads or may have only tiny ones.

 In this section, we defined the surface mount devices.
 In the coming quarter, we will tell you about the advantages of surface mount devices.